alexxarisis/LoLAccountChooser/README.md

 # 2 files:
 #   - .jar is the executable file
 #   - .bat is the cmd run command
-# be sure to have the .bat in the same directory as the .jar
+# Be sure to have the .bat in the same directory as the .jar

 # If you don't trust the .bat, rename it to .txt
 # to see the command written inside.